 Eligibility and Application for Financial Aid

-To be considered for federal financial aid programs including the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans, you must complete the Free Application for Federal Student Aid.
+To be considered for federal financial aid programs including the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Direct Loans, students must complete the Free Application for Federal Student Aid.
 This form is often called the FAFSA (pronounced Faf-Sa).
-The information needed to estimate your family’s ability to contribute toward your educational costs is collected on the FAFSA.
-The FAFSA is the only form that may be used to calculate your Expected Family Contribution (EFC) for consideration of the following financial aid programs:
+The information needed to estimate the family’s ability to contribute toward the student’s educational costs is collected on the FAFSA.
+The FAFSA is the only form that may be used to calculate the Expected Family Contribution (EFC) for consideration of the following financial aid programs:

 FAFSA applicants are encouraged to apply online at www.fafsa.gov.
-Applicants and one parent of dependent applicants should request a Personal Identification Number (PIN) as part of the application process for the FAFSA.
-The PIN number allows the applicant and parent to sign electronically the FAFSA.
-For students who apply through FAFSA on the Web and sign their application with a pin number, FAFSA results are typically available within 48 hours.
+Applicants and one parent of dependent applicants should request a personal identification number (PIN) as part of the application process for the FAFSA.
+The PIN allows the applicant and parent to sign electronically the FAFSA.
+For students who apply through FAFSA on the Web and sign the application with a PIN, FAFSA results are typically available within 48 hours.

 Applying for financial aid generally includes several steps.
-You may be asked to do any or all of the following tasks.
+Any or all of the following tasks may be required.